This undergraduate degree will train you in traditional and digital workshop practice for designing and making the furniture of the future.

 Yinka Ilori, former Furniture and Product Design BA student and now a London-based designer

-"The studio culture at The Cass has transformed the experience of furniture-making for me - I really appreciate the chance to explore what my practice could be when I graduate.
+"The studio culture at the School of Art, Architecture and Design has transformed the experience of furniture-making for me - I really appreciate the chance to explore what my practice could be when I graduate.
 The teaching staff have been excellent, giving me just enough freedom to explore, but not get too lost either!
 Excellent facilities, excellent technicians."

 National Student Survey